microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### Goal

 In this Challenge, you will learn how to protect Azure VM with Azure Site Recovery, and enable replication to the secondary site.
-In addition you will successfully  run the test & production failover from Europe West to North and failback again from Europe North to West.
+In addition you will successfully  run the test & production failover from Germany West Central to Sweden Central and failback again from Sweden to Germany.

 ### Actions